A Brief Guide to the APD (Updated Jan 2026)

 (15).
 Contributing authors or year of AMP publication in the references;

 (16).
-In the biological activity field, antibacterial (Gram-positive only or Gram-negative only), antiviral, antifungal, and anticancer peptides.It appears that AMPs have multiple functions, which the APD continues to annotate with time;
+In the biological activity field, antibacterial (Gram-positive only or Gram-negative only), antiviral, antifungal, and anticancer peptides.
+It appears that AMPs have multiple functions.
+The APD is the first database recorded such functions in each version and will continue to annotate new functions with time;

 (17).
 Source species search in scientific name (e.g. Homo sapiens).
 This allows for the search of a collection of AMPs from a specific living species so far collected into the APD.

-As one of the most recent addition, the APD has also annotated AMPs from microbiota.
+As one of the recent addition, the APD has also annotated AMPs from microbiota.
 This information can be searched via "Source" (e.g., human microbiota:gut).

 For the definition of selected terms or abbreviations related to AMPs, please go to Glossary.